Jordan Spieth could become just the sixth man to win all four majors in the modern era

 It is hard to imagine, but that Open victory, where he battled back after losing his lead mid-way through the back nine with a birdie-eagle-birdie-birdie stretch, was his last win.

-The three-time major winner, who had won two by the age of 22, has somewhat struggled this year.
+The three-time major winner, who had won two by the age of 22, has somewhat struggled the last couple of years.

 For the latest USPGA Championship news, check the Golf Monthly website and follow our social media channels